-Uniper strives for a healthy balance between attractive cash returns and balance sheet stability.
+Uniper strives for a healthy balance shareholder dividends and balance sheet stability.
 Uniper’s finance strategy rests on three pillars: dividend policy, solid cash generation and a comfortable investment-grade rating.

-- Payout related to free cash from operations based on the success of business activities
+- Payout related to free cash from operations (FCfO) based on the success of business activities

-- We target a neutral to positive free cash flows from operations post-dividends
+- We target a neutral to positive free cash flow from operations post-dividends

 Free cash flow